-- (1) There shall be three reporting periods in each calendar year:

-- (a) 1 January 30 April;

-- (b) 1 May 31 August; and
+- (1) There shall be two reporting periods in each calendar year: - (a) 1 January 30 June; and - (b) 1 July 31 December - (2) Reimbursements shall be paid based on an interim financial report (IFR) submitted by the NFP in a format provided by the Donors, certified by the Certifying Authority and approved by the FMO.

-- (c) 1 September 31 December

-- (2) Reimbursements shall be paid based on an interim financial report (IFR) submitted by the Programme Operator in a format provided at Annex 11 of the Regulations, certified by the Certifying Authority and approved by the FMO. - (3) Without prejudice to point 9 and subject to budgetary appropriations of the Donor States, reimbursements from the FMO shall be made on the following payment dates: 15 April, 15 August and 15 December.
-Should a payment date land on a weekend or an EFTA public holiday, the payment shall be made on the next EFTA working day. - (4) Interim financial reports shall be received by the FMO according to the following schedule: - (a) on, or before, 15 March for payments to be made on 15 April; - (b) on, or before, 15 July for payments to be made on 15 August; - (c) on, or before, 15 November for payments to be made on 15 December. - (5) Payment based on an interim financial report received after its due date but on, or before, the following due date referred to in point 4 shall be due as the report would have been received on its following due date.
-If an interim financial report has not been received within eight months from the end of the reporting period in which expenditure has been incurred, previously proposed expenditure for that period shall be declared ineligible and cancelled. - (6) Interim financial reports shall include: - (a) a statement of actual expenditure incurred during the reporting period preceding the payment date; and - (b) a statement of proposed expenditure for the reporting period immediately following the payment date. - (7) The actual incurred expenditure for the last reporting period shall be reported in the final programme report. - (8) When the interim financial report has been provided, the FMO shall verify that it is in the correct form and that the conditions for payment have been met.
-If that verification is positive, reimbursements shall be transferred no later than on the payment dates referred to in point 3. - (9) Should verification according to paragraph 8 be negative, the FMO, the NFP/PO shall closely cooperate to remedy the deficiencies.
+- (3) Without prejudice to point 9 (below) and subject to budgetary appropriations of the Donor States, reimbursements from the FMO shall be made on the following payment dates: 15 April and 15 October.
+Should a payment date land on a weekend or an EFTA public holiday, the payment shall be made on the next EFTA working day. - (4) Interim financial reports shall be received by the FMO according to the following schedule: - (a) on, or before, 15 March for payments to be made by 15 April; - (b) on, or before, 15 September for payments to be made by 15 October. - (5) Payment based on an interim financial report received after its due date but on, or before, the following due date referred to in point 4 shall be due as the report would have been received on its following due date.
+If an interim financial report has not been received within twelve months from the end of the reporting period in which expenditure has been incurred, the expenditure for that period shall be declared ineligible and cancelled. - (6) Interim financial reports shall include: - (a) a statement of actual expenditure incurred during the reporting period preceding the payment date; - (b) a statement of proposed expenditure for the reporting period immediately following the payment date; and - (c) information on progress towards achieving outputs and outcomes, as appropriate. - (7) The actual incurred expenditure for the last reporting period shall be reported in the final programme report. - (8) When the interim financial report has been provided, the FMO shall verify that it is in the correct form and that the conditions for payment have been met.
+If that verification is positive, reimbursements shall be transferred no later than on the payment dates referred to in point 3. - (9) Should verification according to point 8 be negative, the FMO and the NFP shall closely cooperate to remedy the deficiencies.
 The FMO may provisionally hold reimbursements until such deficiencies have been remedied.
-When the FMO, after receiving all necessary information, has positively verified interim financial report, it shall at the first possible payment date or when it deems it necessary following that verification release the payment due, unless the FMO decides to make use of remedies provided in Chapter 12 of the Regulations.
+When the FMO, after receiving all necessary information, has positively verified interim financial report, it shall at the first possible payment date or when it deems it necessary following that verification release the payment due, unless the FMO decides to make use of remedies provided in Chapter 13 of the Regulations.